 April 2018 saw the start of the CEI’s new project, Nature Network Legacy.

-Nature Network Legacy’s vision is that:
+Nature Network Legacy’s vision was:

 High quality peatland restoration has taken place at priority sites in the East Ayrshire Coalfield area, restoring ecosystem function and benefiting people and wildlife.
 Best practice has been promoted widely, facilitating further peatland conservation action.